dobtco/wintersmith-knowledge-base/contents/articles/screendoor/responses/using_statuses.md

 ![Searching for a status.](../images/search_status.gif)

 You can also change a response's status while you are reading it.
 First, click on a response in the table to view it.
-Then, in the sidebar, under &ldquo;Status,&rdquo; select a new status from the dropdown.
+Then, in the sidebar, under "Status," select a new status from the dropdown.

 ![Changing the status of one response.](../images/status_6.png)